Balaji-Ravindran/AcloudguruPython3/README.md

 or

+Setting shebang
+#!/usr/bin/env python3.6
+print("Hello, World")

 Executable from anywhere (in our $PATH).
 Executable without explicitly using the python3.6 CLI.
 We can set the process to interpret our scripts by setting a shebang at the top of the file: and can execute without using python3.6 CLI

-$ hello.py
+$ helloworld.py

-Setting shebang
-#!/usr/bin/env python3.6
-print("Hello, World")

-to make this happen we have to provide execute permissions to hellp.py
+To make this happen we have to provide execute permissions to helloworld.py

-chmod u+x hello.py
+chmod u+x helloworld.py